Aaron Lipski, Milwaukee’s new fire chief, remembers vividly the first time he used what he learned at UWM.

 “Chief Lipski has stepped up in many notable ways during his current leadership of the department,” wrote Milwaukee Mayor Tom Barrett in a letter supporting Lipski’s appointment as chief.
 “He has successfully navigated through the worst months of the COVID-19 pandemic, providing strong support to our public health response; he has taken a solution-oriented approach to challenges such as the withdrawal of a private ambulance provider – a big disruption in our emergency medical system; and, he has successfully tapped into expertise within his department and elsewhere in city government.”

 “The PA program is very proud of Aaron’s accomplishments, said Doug Ihrke, current program chair of UWM’s Public and Nonprofit Administration program.
 “It’s exciting to have a graduate of our program in such a position of influence in the city.”

-While Ihrke didn’t have Lipski in class, he said faculty who did have him in class said that Lipski was an excellent student.
-“He is someone who garnered great respect from fellow students.”
+While Ihrke didn’t have Lipski in class, he said faculty who did said that Lipski was an excellent student.
+“He … garnered great respect from fellow students.”

 As chief, Lipski is proud of the reputation the department has in the community.

 “People tend to let us in their homes, or they’ll come out on their porch, and they’ll give us time in their day.”